 PAAS Examples – Dropbox is one of the best examples of PAAS service.
-It offers complete hardware and software solution for data sharing from a single dashboard.
+It offers complete hardware and software solutions for data sharing from a single dashboard.
 It’s like your computer on the cloud.

 3. SAAS ( Software as a Service ).

 SAAS as we already discussed, is a solution that you get at a monthly subscription cost, unlike IAAS which is paid as you go.

 Software as a service is used by a business that wants to transfer its manual work and operations on software in order to automate its workflows.

-Delivery – software as a service is delivered over the internet with cloud hosting solution.
+Delivery – software as a service is delivered over the internet with a cloud hosting solution.